nnhsse202122/half-caf-app-2022/README.md

 #### Initial Setup:

-1. Build the webapp image on the local development machine (not the EC2 instance):
-	`docker-compose build webapp`
-2. Save the built image:
-	`docker save <image name> > halfcafwebapp.tar`
-3. Create an [AWS EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) running an Ubuntu Server
+1. Create an [AWS EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) running an Ubuntu Server
 	* don't change any of the default settings while stepping through the wizard except to add HTTP and HTTPS to the security group when stepping through the wizard
-4. Click the Connect button in the EC2 dashboard.
+2. Click the Connect button in the EC2 dashboard.
 Follow the instructions.
 You will need to have the private key in order to ssh into the instance.
-5. On the EC2 instance, install nginx:
+3. On the EC2 instance, install nginx:
 	`sudo apt-get -y install nginx`
-6. Remove the default site:
+4. Remove the default site:
 	`sudo rm /etc/nginx/sites-enabled/default`
-7. Create a reverse proxy for the Half Caf flask server.
+5. Create a reverse proxy for the Half Caf flask server.
 In the file /etc/nginx/sites-enabled/nnhshalfcaf:

 ```
 	server {